LDraw: File format

+LDraw file format describes "part" (representation of Lego brick) as a set of geometric primitives ("p") in a form of polygonal triangulated mesh.

+LDraw "models" consists of LDraw "parts", same way as Lego models consists of Lego bricks.

+LDraw file format is plain text file format, and uses comma-separated syntax definition of values.

+Units

+LDU (LDraw Units) — is a base distance unit used in the LDraw format, equals to 1/20 of pin step (distance between centers of 2 closest pins on plate), which in turn almost equals to 0.4 millimetre.

+Some editors (like, LeoCAD) displaying dimensions and coordinates using only LDU.
+For measuring and converting sizes from LDU to other units and vice versa, LDraw users created few parts in a form of ruler, that could be used directly in LDraw editors during visual modeling, that especially useful for scale model making.

+Scale

+LDraw, the same as Lego, uses 1:42½ (Lego minifigure scale) as a base for scaling real world objects for scale modeling.
+The precise scale may vary between 1:40 and 1:43.

+Specification

 The LDraw format can divide a model into steps so that the building instructions can be incorporated into the design, and also allows for steps that rotate the camera and even move parts around in an elementary fashion.
 It also allows for models to be incorporated in the construction of larger models to make design easier.
 This also makes the file format space efficient: instead of specifying the polygons of every single stud of a specific brick for example, a shared stud file is included multiple times with transformation applied.

 Parts, models, sub-models and polygons are all treated the same and are not specific to Lego models (only the parts library is).
 The format could be used to store any type of 3D model.
 Some have created bricks of other building systems for use with LDraw.

 The following main three filename extensions are used by LDraw: